-Here’s a full basket of Lovage, freshly cut.
+Here’s a full basket of freshly cut stalks.
 I’ll bring it up to the house and start snipping leaves stems (the smaller ones).
 I use a good pair of kitchen scissors for this, but you can use the specialized herb scissors, whichever you like.
 We will use some fresh and some to preserve for later.

-To preserve Lovage, you can easily dry it.
+To preserve this or any herb, you can easily dry it.
 Here’s an article I wrote on How to Dry Herbs.